 “He was a great partner,” she concludes, “and in that partnership I think other colleagues in our field felt more comfortable moving forward as academic partners.
 I value that I had this partnership with him.”

 He is survived by Condee, two children (Kira and Nikolai), and grandchild Leander Nathaniel Hauser.
-A gathering in his memory will be scheduled for early autumn 2022.

 — Marty Levine